browncatmeow/spark-pipeline/README.md

 This is largely a clone of: https://github.com/brkyvz/spark-pipeline

+The notebooks are accessible at [http://brkyvz.github.io/spark-pipeline](http://brkyvz.github.io/spark-pipeline).

 ### Scenario

 As an e-commerce company, we would like to recommend products that users may like in order to increase sales and profit.

-### Notebooks / Source Code

-The notebooks are accessible at [http://brkyvz.github.io/spark-pipeline](http://brkyvz.github.io/spark-pipeline).

-Right now, only Scala examples are available.

 ### Procedure